Performance Benchmarks for Healthcare Google Ads

 Our Google Ads metrics are consistently above the industry benchmarks listed above.
 (Here’s a case study for proof.)

-Sign Up to Receive the 2020 Healthcare Benchmarks Report ↓
+Download the 2021 Healthcare Benchmarks Report ↓

 Keep Learning About Healthcare Marketing

-In the meantime, does your practice need some expert help to stand out in the search engines?
+Does your practice need some expert help to stand out in the search engines?
 We’d love to help.

 CPC, CTR, and conversion data courtesy of WordStream